 Lead with gratitude, and share yours regularly

 An attitude of gratitude goes a long way at the (virtual, or otherwise) office.
-I am often impressed by the efforts and ideas of the people I work with, and I don’t just keep that admiration to myself.
+I am often impressed by the efforts, ideas, and results produced by the people I work with, and I don’t keep that admiration to myself.
 Recognize your team members’ accomplishments either personally or publicly, and find out how each person likes to be recognized.
 Do they like gifts?
 An email to their manager?
 A more public shout out on a big team call?
 Customize their recognition to them.

 Be authentic and vulnerable